 2012-13: Collins joined the USA National Team Development Program in Ann Arbor, MI — skating for the NTDP’s U17 squad — and represented the USA in the 2012 U17 World Hockey Challenge.
 He scored 2 goals with 7 assists and 20 penalty minutes in 56 games.
 An assistant captain for Team USA at the WHC he scored 2 goals with 1 assist and had 4 penalty minutes as the USA won a bronze medal.
 In October 2012 he committed to playing for the University of Minnesota in 2014-15.

 2013-14: Collins returned to Ann Arbor for his second season with the NTDP.
-He was one of the leaders for Team USA at the 2013 Four Nations Tournament in the fall.
-In his first 36 games he scored 1 goal with 4 assists and was +5 with 12 penalty minutes.
-Collins played in the 2013 USA Hockey/CCCM All-American Prospects game and was ranked 32nd amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He played for the USA U18 team in the 2014 World Junior Championship and was one of the leaders for Team USA at the 2013 Four Nations Tournament in the fall.
+In 59 games for the NTDP U18 squad he scored 1 goal with 6 assists and was plus-20 with 26 penalty minutes.
+In seven games at the WJC he had 2 assists and was plus-4 with 6 penalty minutes.
+The USA finished fifth; losing to Russia in the quarterfinals.
+Collins played in the 2013 USA Hockey/CCCM All-American Prospects game.
+He was ranked 57th amongst North American skaters in the Central Scouting final rankings and was selected by Columbus in the second round (47th overall) in the 2014 NHL Draft.

-Collins is defensive defenseman whose size and skating ability make him effective in his own end of the ice.
+Collins is a defensive defenseman whose size and skating ability make him effective in his own end of the ice.
 His reach and positional awareness allow him to prevent opponents from creating scoring changes and he has a strong first pass to start the transition.
+As with many players his size his agility and mobility is a concern but should improve during his time at the University of Minnesota.